Should You Invest in a Gold IRA?

 Investing in a Traditional or Roth IRA

 The tax rules allowing gold to be held in IRAs apply equally to traditional IRAs and Roth IRAs.
 Simplified employee pension (SEP) accounts and SIMPLE-IRAs are also allowed to hold precious metals.
 The same decision-making process applies when choosing between a traditional and Roth IRA.
-There are pros and cons for both types of accounts.
+There are pros and cons to both types of accounts.
 Traditional IRAs have deductible contributions and tax-deferred growth.
 On the other hand, Roth IRA distributions are tax-free and contributions are made using after-tax dollars.

 Is it Safe to Own Gold in an IRA?